mohamedr002/mohamed_ragab/content/project/IIOT/index.md

 ---
-title: Contrastive Learning for Time Series Domain Adaptation
+title: Industrial Internet of Things
 summary: An example of using the in-built project page.
 tags:
 - Deep Learning